story here. Broadcast May 12 http://www.rte.ie/news/player/world-report/2013/0512/

 Dzukefly Ahmad, a senior figure in the opposition, who narrowly lost his own seat on Sunday, told The Irrawaddy that “We think the irregularities warrant an investigation.”

 Central Kuala Lumpur was shut down in 2011 and 2012 as two massive street protests calling for electoral reform were met with tear gas and water cannon from police.
-The BN government implemented some political reforms in the almost two years snce the July 2011 protest, but those changes, along with a five per cent growth economy, failed to regain the BN’s two-thirds majority lost in 2008.
+The BN government implemented some political reforms in the almost two years since the July 2011 protest, but those changes, along with a five per cent growth economy, failed to regain the BN’s two-thirds majority lost in 2008.

 And while the opposition supporters – a mix of urban, middle class Malaysians of all ethnic groups and religions, as well as backers of Malaysia’s Islamist party – have expressed dissatisfaction with the election outcome, the days since the vote have seen a rise in tensions between Chinese-Malaysian leaders of the opposition Democratic Action Party and ethnic Malay politicians in the BN – particularly the United National Malays Organisation (UMNO) – which emerged as the country’s biggest party by far after Sunday’s election, winning 88 seats, up from 79 in 2008.

-UMNO-owned newspaper Utusan sparked anger with a headline asking “What more do the Chinese want?” while former Prime Minister Mahathir Mohamed, still an overweening figure in Malaysian politics, told media that the Malaysia’s Chinese community – a quarter of the country’s population – has been taken in by DAP’s “propaganda” to topple a “corrupt Malay” government.
+UMNO-owned newspaper Utusan sparked anger with a headline asking “What more do the Chinese want?” while former Prime Minister Mahathir Mohamad, still an overweening figure in Malaysian politics, told media that the Malaysia’s Chinese community – a quarter of the country’s population – has been taken in by DAP’s “propaganda” to topple a “corrupt Malay” government.

 Prime Minister Najib Razak said on Wednesday that “the DAP had stoked racial sentiments to gain their support and used the mantra ‘Ubah’ (Malay for ‘change’) to turn a large segment of the Chinese against us,” referring to BN.